“How can I get my mail?” and more FAQs

 What happens if my account is closed (either by me or the virtual office provider)?

-If your account is closed, we will hold any mail or packages that existing in your box prior to the closing date for 90 days.
+If your account is closed, we will hold any mail or packages that existed in your box prior to the closing date for 90 days.
 Any new mail or packages received will be returned to sender.
 Pick-up of any mail after the closing date may be subject to a pick-up fee.

 Are office space or meeting rooms included with my virtual office or mailbox?

-It depends on your membership.
+It depends on your membership type.
 If you’ve contracted for a virtual office directly with SpaceLab, your membership includes 4 hours of meeting room time per month.
 All other virtual office customers can rent office space or meeting rooms at member rates or purchase a Day Pass for $20 per person..